brisberg/ANG201/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

+**ARCHIVED**: Archived 11/21/2019 due to the repository falling too far behind `angular-cli` and going stale.
+A new repo can be generated from the `angular-cli` if necessary.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.